 - LREO = light rare earth elements, as per LREE above, calculated as oxides

 The following reports and tables will further augment the reader's understanding of the technical details of the Project.

 The technical information contained in this website relating to the Nechalacho Rare Earth Elements Project has been reviewed and approved by William Mercer, Ph.D., P. Geo.
 (Ont), P. Geo.
 (NWT), Vice-President, Exploration, of Avalon, a qualified person for the purposes of National Instrument 43-101.
-For additional information on the Nechalacho Rare Earth Elements Project, see the technical report entitled “Technical Report on the Nechalacho Project, Northwest Territories, Canada” dated August 25, 2011, and the material change report of Avalon filed on April 29, 2013.
+For additional information on the Nechalacho Rare Earth Elements Project, see the technical report entitled “Technical Report Disclosing the Results of the Feasibility Study of the Nechalacho Rare Earth Elements Project” dated May 31, 2013 and effective April 17, 2013.